 facebook group for ongoing encouragement + support

 This is the hashtag I use for any posts on Simplifying Home that I share on Instagram or Twitter.
 These feeds will include anything from related inspiration, my own progress, insights from the ebook, what’s new, and more.
-You’re also welcome to use #simplifyinghome for your own home and simplifying related posts so hopefully those feeds grow to be a fun collection of relevant posts to browse.
+You’re also welcome to use #simplifyinghome for your own home and simplifying related posts so hopefully those feeds grow to be a fun collection of simplifying posts to browse.

 ebook to get inspired + equipped in theory and in practice